jameshughes89/cs101/site/topics/testing/testing.rst

     in real life with those instruments.

     Long story short, it you want to check equality between floating point numbers --- don't.
-Simply check that their difference is less than some threshold.
+Simply check that their difference is less than some reasonable threshold.

 * The above tests do a good job at catching the different scenarios